 By nature, the output voltage and current of a solar panel is entirely dependent on the amount of sunlight.
 As such, the output of a panel is extremely unstable and fluctuates greatly throughout the day, which is a highly inefficient way to charge a battery.
 In order to correct this problem, a charging management controller must be used to regulate the charging rate of the battery based off of the output of the panel.
-Since the solar panel was purchased from Adafruit, the design of the battery charging circuit was based off of their Li-Ion charger breakout board, which was specifically optimized to interface with their solar panels ^[3].
+Since the solar panel was purchased from Adafruit, the design of the battery charging circuit was based off of their Li-Ion charger breakout board, which was specifically optimized to interface with their solar panels [3].
 The design utilizes a Microchip MCP73871 Load Sharing and Li-Ion Battery Charge Management Controller IC chip.

-It is worth noting that research was done by the previous designers on utilizing a true max power point tracker (MPPT) to charge the lithium-ion battery ^[14].
+It is worth noting that research was done by the previous designers on utilizing a true max power point tracker (MPPT) to charge the lithium-ion battery [14].
 MPPT works by "tracking the voltage and current curves of a solar panel as sunlight changes to maximize the total power."
-However, after considering the cost-to-benefit ratio and referencing Adafruit's design notes ^[3], it was found that using a MPPT would require the use of an expensive DC/DC converter for an efficiency increase of approximately 30%.
+However, after considering the cost-to-benefit ratio and referencing Adafruit's design notes [3], it was found that using a MPPT would require the use of an expensive DC/DC converter for an efficiency increase of approximately 30%.
 For a low powered, small panel system, this added efficiency is largely negated by the inefficiency of the DC/DC converter.
 For this reason, MPPT controllers are generally used for multi-ampere chargers on high powered, large panel systems.
 Therefore, it was decided to use Microchip's IC chip to implement a voltage proportional charge control (VPCC) instead.

 The voltage divider on the VPCC pin is used to adjust the battery charging current if the output voltage of the solar panel drops to a preset level.
 Using resistor values of $R1 = 270k\Omega$ and $R2 = 100k\Omega$ sets a threshold value of approximately 4.5V.
-To further stabilize the output of the solar panel, a large $4700\mu F$ decoupling capacitor is added.
-A Schottky diode protects the capacitor from discharging back into the panel.
+To further stabilize the output of the solar panel, a large decoupling capacitor is needed.
+Cranberry v1 and v2 utilize a single, large $4700\mu F$ polarized capacitor, whereas, Cranberry v3.2 and above utilizes five smaller 470uF polarized capacitors placed in parallel.
+This was done to minimize the space requirement of the weatherbox, with the trade-off of having a higher cost.
+Finally, a Schottky diode protects the capacitor from discharging back into the panel.

-The charging rate of the Microchip controller can be configured by setting the value of the resistor on the PROG1.
-Although the charging chip is capable of charging the battery at a maximum rate of 1A (PROG1 = 1 $k\Omega$), the Cranberry board is currently configured to charge the battery at 500 mA (PROG1 = 2 $k\Omega$).
-More thorough testing in the following semester will determine whether a different charging rate is more appropriate for the weatherbox.
-Other configurable features and pins of the controller chip are ^[4]:
+The charging rate of the Microchip controller can be configured by setting the value of the resistor on the PROG1, whereas the charge current is calculated using: $I{REG} = 1000V/R_PROG1$.
+The Cranberry board is designed to charge the battery at its maximum rate of 1A ($PROG1 = 1k\Omega$), but can be configured to charge the battery with a rate ranging from: $50 \ mA - 1A$ (PROG1: $20k\Omega - 1k\Omega$).

+Other configurable features and pins of the controller chip are [4]: